 Limited personal liability is one of the most common reasons businesses become corporations.
 A corporation is a distinct legal entity, so incorporating protects the business owner's personal assets, even if the corporation is in debt or facing other liabilities.

 Owners of corporations are only taxed on their own salary, bonuses, and you should also know how dividends are taxed.
 There are also other tax benefits that are available to some corporations, including insurance premium deductions, deferred tax payments, and income splitting.

 When a business has completed the process of becoming incorporated, it can have a favorable impact with investors, making it easier to raise capital.
-Plus, in some cases, there is a perceived permanency and reputability on the part of clients or customers when a business is a corporation.
+Plus, in some cases, there is perceived permanency and reputability on the part of clients or customers when a business is a corporation.

 One of the defining elements of a stock corporation is the stock structure, which gives board members and employees a share in the ownership of the company.
 This can be an attractive benefit for employees and can lead to higher employee retention rates.